Director of Public Art, Nashville Arts Commission

 Previous clients have included Dance Network (three times), web series’ and tv pilots.

-I partner with storytellers, filmmakers and artists to craft a signature sound for their project that creates physical responses in their audience and elevates their storytelling.
+I partner with storytellers, filmmakers and big-idea people to craft a signature sound for their project that will create a physical response in their audience.
+Music is a powerful part of our emotional life and is a vital tool in the hands of visual media professionals.

 Professional composers for media work on the basis of “per minute of content” like any other post-production professional.
 I write for $400 a minute + recording costs, with either split publishing or a reversion clause.